biktiko/Reservon/README.md

 # Reservon
- Web-app for reserv salons in Armenia
+Web-app for reservations

+For questions
+Telegram: @newTig